All Articles/

 Myth 1: Citronella Candles Keep Mosquitoes Away

-Reality: Studies show citronella candles reduce mosquito landings by only about 42% compared to 23% for unscented candles.
+Reality: Studies, including one from the University of Guelph, show citronella candles reduce mosquito landings by only about 42% compared to 23% for unscented candles.
 The small amount of citronella oil released is quickly diluted outdoors.
 You'd need one candle per person at arm's length to see any effect—and even then, mosquitoes will still bite.

 Myth 2: Bug Zappers Eliminate Mosquitoes